 After the parties sign a settlement agreement addressing all material issues, there still must be a final hearing before the judge.
 Unlike a contested divorce, this final hearing is usually very brief, and only the petitioner must attend unless the respondent is seeking a name change.

-Call a Florida divorce lawyer for guidance in your divorce
+Call an experienced divorce lawyer in Miami-Dade County for guidance in your divorce